Enterprise AI Architecture (EAA)

 • CIOs and CTOs introducing AI into production systems

-• VP Engineering and Architecture leaders
+• VPs of Engineering and architecture leaders

-• AI Innovation Teams in Microsoft environments
+• AI Innovation Teams operating in Microsoft environments

-• Government and regulated enterprises
+• government and regulated enterprises

-• Enterprise architects responsible for long-term system stability
+• enterprise architects responsible for long-term system stability

-It is not designed for hobbyist experimentation.
+It is not designed for hobbyist experimentation or casual AI tinkering.

 From Framework to Application